 Conclusion

 If a child is training on a recreational level for a few hours a week, there is no evidence at all that gymnastics will make them short.
-For competitive gymnasts that are training more intensely, there are some indications that gymnastics can delay some aspects of their growth and maturation however none of the scientific research to date has shown this to be dangerous.
-Whilst it is an advantage to be shorter in competitive gymnastics, nobody should be discouraged to try it even if they are taller than average.
+For competitive gymnasts who are training more intensely, there are some indications that gymnastics can delay some aspects of their growth and maturation however none of the scientific research to date has shown this to be dangerous.

 Sources